 Business and Government Start Considering Greater Use of Copper

 As discussed in Forbes, this compelling research on the anti-bacterial and anti-viral properties of copper has led the medical industry to rush to create and manufacture specialized face masks made with copper.
-Because of the presence of copper in these masks, they are naturally anti-viral and self-sterilizing, which will hopefully help medical professionals re-use the masks for multiple patients.
-This may help address shortages of personal protective equipment (PPE).
 In addition, engineers have developed a process which is capable of spraying a thin layer of copper on door-handles and doorknobs.

-Other recent investigations prompted by COVID-19 have also demonstrated that the speed of copper's anti-bacterial and anti-viral effects can be accelerated if the copper is shaped in a way that maximizes the surface area of copper which makes contact with the bacteria or virus.
+Other recent investigations have demonstrated that the speed of copper's anti-bacterial and anti-viral effects can be accelerated if the copper is shaped in a way that maximizes the surface area of copper which makes contact with the bacteria or virus.
 It is for this reason that some businesses have started producing copper designed with a hammered or otherwise uneven texture to maximum surface area.

 In addition, some governments have begun to consider the possibility of using copper in public areas in order to minimize the spread of infections.
 For example, a New York State Assemblywoman recently introduced a bill that would require publicly funded construction projects to use copper.
 The bill would require all new construction projects receiving state funding to use copper alloy touch surfaces – including door handles, bathroom fixtures, bed rails and handrails.
 It has been said that the legislation would reduce the spread of infection and help boost the local economy by investing in locally made materials.

 As research studies have shown, ordinary reusable water bottles can become environments that are prone to cultivating harmful bacteria and viruses.
 At this time, we are not aware of any studies specifically focused on copper water bottles and COVID-19.